Writing new DNS providers

 At this point you can submit a PR.

-Actually you can submit the PR even earlier if you just want feedback, input, or have questions.
-This is just a good stopping place to submit a PR if you haven't already.
+Actually you can submit the PR earlier if you just want feedback, or have questions.
+However if you haven't submitted a PR by now, this is the time to do it.

 Step 16: After the PR is merged